 2. Use Apps

 Android and Apple each have about 2 million apps on offer at the moment.
 Within that, there are hundreds of options that you can use to manage your time better and improve your practice.
-Some of the more obvious options include Fastcase (for faster legal research) or TrialPad (for paperless trial presentations), but it’s worth going beyond apps designed specifically for lawyers.
+Some of the more obvious options include Clio (for case management, document management, and time tracking), Fastcase (for faster legal research) or TrialPad (for paperless trial presentations), but it’s worth going beyond apps designed specifically for lawyers.

 3. Minimize The Cost Of Task-Switching